Mount Lawley

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates Mount Lawley's median income among taxpayers is $66,596.
-The average income in the suburb was $101,682 during this period.
-Nationally, these figures are exceptionally high compared to Greater Perth's median of $60,748 and average of $80,248.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates Mount Lawley's median income among taxpayers is $66,596 with an average of $101,682.
+Nationally, this is exceptionally high compared to Greater Perth's median of $60,748 and average of $80,248.
 Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates for Mount Lawley would be approximately $73,003 (median) and $111,464 (average) as of September 2025.
 Census 2021 income data shows household, family and personal incomes in Mount Lawley rank highly nationally, between the 73rd and 87th percentiles.
-Income analysis reveals that the largest segment comprises 27.5% earning $1,500 - 2,999 weekly (3,549 residents).
-This is similar to the metropolitan region where 32.0% occupy this bracket.
-A substantial proportion of high earners in Mount Lawley, at 35.9%, indicates strong economic capacity throughout the suburb.
+Income analysis reveals the largest segment comprises 27.5% earning $1,500 - 2,999 weekly (3,548 residents), mirroring the metropolitan region where 32.0% occupy this bracket.
+The substantial proportion of high earners, at 35.9% above $3,000/week, indicates strong economic capacity throughout the suburb.
 Housing accounts for 14.0% of income while strong earnings rank residents within the 75th percentile for disposable income.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income